Samjean2020/programming-and-scripting-2020/README.md

 Topic 3: State

-Weekly task 3: write a program that takes asks a user to input and outputs every second letter in reverse order, secondstring.py
+Weekly task 3: write a program that takes asks a user to input and outputs every second letter in reverse order... secondstring.py

 Topic 4: Controlling the flow